Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 on the user-led Strategies for Living project at the Mental

-of Service User Involvement in Mental Health Research
+of Handbook of Service User Involvement in Mental Health

 Health at the Crossroads (2005).
-Jan passed away in
+Jan Wallcraft passed away

 |